gb160/gb160.github.io/info.md

 Please read the following before doing anything:

-This app is iOS only, current signed version v1.2.0 (Current unsigned version is v1.1.10, we hope to update this soon)
+This app is iOS only, current version is v1.2.0

 **YOU MUST ARRANGE APP SIGNING YOURSELF**